LIFE PARTNERSHIP THERAPY

 The r.IQ model is comprised of two intersecting axes – basic building blocks and core principles:

-• In that order, basic building blocks consist of trust, truth, commitment, and intimacy.
+• The basic building blocks of the relationship intelligence model involve trust, truth, commitment, and intimacy, in that order, always!

 By learning how the two r.IQ axes function separately, and together, you strengthen connections and gain mastery over life’s trickiest problems – the ones that seem the hardest to figure out and navigate.